cfhirsch/adventofcode2023/README.md

 - C('?' + str, x:xs) = C('.' + str, x:xs) + C('#' + str, x:xs)

 I added a memoization dictionary as an optimization, too lazy to see what effect that had on performance :).

+### Part Two:
+Apparently my approach in Part One was fast enough to efficiently solve Part Two as well :).